ibm-cloud-docs/BlockStorage/accessing_block_storage_linux.md

 ## Mounting {{site.data.keyword.blockstorageshort}} volumes
 {: #mountLin}

 Complete the following steps to connect a Linux-based {{site.data.keyword.cloud}} Compute instance to a multipath input/output (MPIO) iSCSI storage volume.
-You're going to create two connections from one network interface of your host to two target IPs of the storage device.
+You're going to create two connections from one network interface of your host to two target IP addresses of the storage device.
 {:shortdesc}

 The Host IQN, user name, password, and target address that are referenced in the instructions can be obtained from the **{{site.data.keyword.blockstorageshort}} Detail** screen in the [{{site.data.keyword.cloud}} console](https://{DomainName}/classic/storage/block){: external}.